 Most people are aware that "the world" (the sum of planetary environmental systems) is changing in ways that are already generating dramatic and largely negative consequences for "the world" (Earth as the home of Life) and that the trajectories of change presage even greater instability.
 Since the blossoming of environmentalism a half-century ago, those most concerned and involved in responding to these challenges have recognized that a robust engagement with law is required for reversing or mitigating these changes.
 This has resulted in a massive body of environmental law from local land use regulations to national environmental regulatory regimes and international conventions.
 While some of this has been effective, the velocity of global political, economic and cultural change appears to undermine or render ineffective many legal interventions.
 As scientists revise predictions regarding the severity and rate of environmental degradation, doubts have been raised about the sufficiency or capacity of existing law to respond appropriately.
 This course undertakes a broad, critical examination of the role of law in promoting and perhaps impeding environmental sustainability and asks what this reveals about the possibilities and limits of law.
 It begins by posing such questions as: Does "sustainability" entail sacrifice?
 If so, what role do distinctively legal practices and institutions play in giving effect to such sacrifices?
 Might something that we feel is fundamental to law itself need to be sacrificed?
 Following a brief survey of key aspects of existing environmental law, in which we assess what has and has not worked, we will engage a range of recent arguments in environmental legal theory (such as earth justice, wild law, green legal theory) which ask us to rethink what we want--or need--law to be.

 Limited to 30 students.
-Fall semester.
+Spring semester.
 Senior Lecturer Delaney.